cis5710/cis5710-homework/hw6-axil/README.md

 ## Demo: CandyCrvsh

 Once your HW6 datapath is working, you can run the demo.
-This demo connects your datapath to a 32KB AXIL memory and some memory-mapped devices like HDMI video output and USB gamepad input.
-Connect your FPGA board as shown below to your laptop, an HDMI monitor in the lab, and a gamepad (via a micro-USB to USB-A adapter).
+This demo connects your datapath to a 32KB AXIL memory and some memory-mapped devices like HDMI video output and USB gamepad input to turn your processor into a simple video game console.
+Connect your FPGA board as shown below to:
+* your laptop (via the board's `US1` micro USB port)
+* an HDMI monitor in the lab
+* a gamepad (via the `US2` port and a micro-USB to USB-A adapter).
 Gamepads and their USB adapters are in the lab at each FPGA board.

 ![](images/hw6-demo-cable-connections.png)